wofsauge/IsaacDocs/beta/docs/Entity.md

 [ ](#){: .abp .tooltip .badge }
 #### int GetEntityFlags ( ) {: .copyable aria-label='Functions' }

-Get the <a href="group__enums.html#gae47225424cc0ecbe50e6c49c44565b45">EntityFlags</a> of the entity.
+Get the [EntityFlags](../enums/EntityFlag)of the entity.
 This will be a number which acts like a bitmask.

 ???- example "Example Code"
-    This code prints something in the console, if the entity has a specific <a href="group__enums.html#gae47225424cc0ecbe50e6c49c44565b45">EntityFlag</a>.
+    This code prints something in the console, if the entity has a specific [EntityFlags](../enums/EntityFlag).
     ```lua
     if entity:GetEntityFlags() &amp; EntityFlag.FLAG_CONFUSION == EntityFlag.FLAG_CONFUSION then
     print("This entity is confused!")
     end
     ```
- WRONG PARSING
-{: .wrongParsing }
 ___
 ### GetLastChild () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }